PROGRAMS & SERVICES

 Get household family cats or dogs spayed/neutered.
 Program for qualified low income, veterans and active duty military Douglas County residents.
-Low co-pay vouchers for spay/neuter.
 Low income criteria required (Medicaid, unemployment, food stamps, NV checkup, low income housing, wage stub, WIC, reduced/free school lunches, income tax return, social security or disability).
 For Douglas County residents only.
 Proof of residency is required.
-Vouchers accepted at Carson Valley Vet, Quail Ridge Animal Hospital and Animal Medical Services.
-Call (775) 901-2821 for more information and to obtain an application.
+Vouchers cost $25 for cats, $50 for dogs and are accepted at Carson Valley Vet, Quail Ridge Animal Hospital and Animal Medical Services.
+Call for more information and to obtain an application.

 Get your household family Pit Bull or Pit Bull mix spayed/neutered through DAWG's voucher program.
-Cost is $25 per dog male or female.
-Voucher cost includes spay/neuter.
+Voucher copay of $25 includes spay/neuter.
 No low income criteria required.
 Proof of Douglas County residency required.
 Visual verification of breed required.
-Call (775) 901-7666 for more information and to obtain an application.
+Call for more information and to obtain an application.

 If you find a cat/kitten, please contact Douglas County Animal Care & Services at 775-782-9061.